bitrise-io/devcenter/_articles/en/reviews/Index files/quick-start-guide-to-bitrise-update.md

 ## Testing and deployment

 Testing your app and deploying your app are both done with the help of our Steps: we have Steps dedicated to both these functions, based on the platform type.
 Unit testing, UI testing, and real device testing are all possible on Bitrise.

-Once your app is tested, built and ready to go, you can quickly deploy it to the store of your choice.
-For example, Google Play or the App Store.
+Once your app is tested, built and ready to go, you can quickly deploy it to the store of your choice, for example, Google Play or the App Store.